How to Trust Yourself Again After Letting Yourself Down

 Why It Erodes

 Every time you make a promise to yourself and break it, a small withdrawal is made from what you might think of as a self trust account.
-Over time — after enough broken resolutions, enough abandoned fresh starts, enough Monday mornings that dissolve into nothing different — the balance runs low.
+Over time — after enough broken resolutions, enough abandoned fresh starts — the balance runs low.

 And a low self trust account changes how you approach new commitments.
 You stop believing your own words before you have even spoken them.
 You make the plan with a quiet undertone of doubt — we both know how this ends.